markfinger/python-webpack/README.md

-python-webpack relies on [webpack-build](https://github.com/markfinger/webpack-build) to expose a high-level API around webpack such that it can be easily integrated into an external system. webpack-build's [build server](https://github.com/markfinger/webpack-build#build-server) is used to provide network access to the library's functionality.
+python-webpack relies on [webpack-build](https://github.com/markfinger/webpack-build) to expose a high-level API around webpack such that it can be easily integrated into an external system. webpack-build's [server](https://github.com/markfinger/webpack-build#build-server) is used to provide network access to the library's functionality.

 A build server can be started with